reuters-graphics/bluprint/README.md

 `context` is an object of any additional context to pass to your templates.

-Remember, any answers to previous [`prompt`](#prompt) actions is also available as context to your templates.
+Remember, any answers to previous [prompt](#prompt) actions is also available as context to your templates.

-### Developing actions
+## Developing actions

-Create your new action in `lib/actions/` following the pattern of other actions.
+Developers can create new actions in `lib/actions/` following the pattern of other actions.
 Remember, your action must be able to be described using JSON and should be validated using JSON schema.

 Be sure to write a test for your action in `test/actions/`.
-Tests are all performed in memory using [memfs](https://www.npmjs.com/package/memfs).
+(Tests for this library are all performed in memory using [memfs](https://www.npmjs.com/package/memfs).)

-## Priors
+## Credits

 This project borrows from other newsroom-developed scaffolding tools, including [degit](https://github.com/Rich-Harris/degit), [create-clone](https://github.com/rdmurphy/create-clone) and [politico-interactive-templates](https://github.com/The-Politico/politico-interactive-templates).

+The bluprint logo was created by MHD AZMI DWIPRANATA and is part of [The Noun Project](https://thenounproject.com/), available via creative commons license.